 Usual board basis: Half Board

 A buffet breakfast features a selection of cereals, bread, fruits, yoghurts and pastries.
 Hot breakfasts, such as bacon and eggs, are cooked to order.

 Dining style: Individual Tables

 Dining locations: Indoor and Outdoor Dining

-Attitude towards children: Children over the age of five years are welcome.
+Attitude towards children: Children over the age of 12 years are welcome.